fn-Drew/Metadata-Preview/README.md

 # Website to preview and verify the qualify of Web3 tokens based on the ERC721 guidelines

+Side note: mobile responsiveness for this site is not a priority as it would never realistically be used on a phone.

 ## Use this data to test the site:

 ipfs link: